loopspace/microbit/ziphalo/README.md

    light, it bumps it on one place.
 Similarly, the blue light gets bumped by the green.
 Press button A to start and stop.
 * `down.py`  Uses the accelerometer to figure out which way is up.
+* `chase.py` A simple chase game.
+Use gravity to control the blue light, try to catch the green lights but avoid the red ones.

 The other programs were used in experimenting.